jantrw/SpaceLinker/README.md

 - `JSONFetcherIss.java` – Fetches current ISS data from an API.
 - `JSONFetcherNasa.java` – Fetches the NASA Picture of the Day.

+## Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+## Support
+If you encounter any issues, create a GitHub issue.

 ## License

 MIT License